 The pilot in command is the final authority and directly responsible for the safe operation of the aircraft.
 The regulations are clear on that too.
 So in an emergency the crew and passengers must obey the PIC, basically he is the boss.

 An emergency is either a distress or urgency condition needing action and pilots should not hesitate to declare an emergency when confronted with such a situation.
 A good example is running low on fuel, e.g. less than one hour on board.
 This is called an urgency situation.
-A distress situation follows when the engine really quits and a landing is emminent.
+A distress situation follows when the engine really quits and a landing is unavoidable.

 The aviation community has developed a number of technologies to help an aircraft in an emergency situation.
 Radar services, transponders, ELT, direction finding equipment, emergency locators and intercept and escort services.
 And last but not least there are search and rescue services equipped with the right tools.

 VFR aircraft in difficulty can request radar assistance and navigation services from ATC when the pilot is able to communicate with them.
 But keep in mind that you need to remain VFR, a clearance which would take you into clouds should be declined and ATC notified.
-This radar service is in effect navigational assistance, you still remain responsible as the PIC.
+This radar service is in effect navigational assistance, you will still remain responsible as the PIC.

 If at all possible select a course of action that will allow you to perform a safe landing in VFR conditions.
 Should you have a current IFR rating and the aircraft is also IFR equipped then you can proceed under IFR conditions.
 If not, consider declaring a distress situation if the circumstances do not allow a safe flight.

-When the pilot declares a distress or emergency situation the transponder should be set to mode A/3 code 7700, mode 3/C altitude and if equipped on Mode S and contact the nearest ATC facility.
+When the pilot declares a distress or emergency situation the transponder should be set to mode A/3 code 7700, mode 3/C altitude and if so equipped: on Mode S and contact the nearest ATC facility.
 Radar installations will trigger an alarm when they detect code 7700, or any other special designated transponder code.

-Be careful not to inadvertently select any of these codes when changing your transponder to another code.
+TIP: Be careful not to inadvertently select any of these codes when changing your transponder to another code.
 Make sure to set it to standby first, set the new code and only then put it back to ALT.

 Follow the next link to learn more about using and setting codes and operating aircraft transponders in general in our homebuilt section.